 DEPLER FARM, troll Peninsula

 It doesn’t get more off-the-grid than the Fljót Valley on the mountainous Troll Peninsula in northern Iceland.
 This remote area is a gateway for adventures ranging from skiing to sea kayaking.
-Located on a converted sheep farm, Deplar Farm blends into the natural landscape with its black timber cladding and living roof.
-Floor-to-ceiling windows embrace the surrounding peaks.
-Our winter season, from November through mid-March, may be short on sunlight, but days are still packed with adventures, like whale watching in the surrounding fjords and fat biking groomed trails around the valley.
-And this time of year, our pool provides front-row seats to view the ghostly Northern Lights.
+Located on a converted sheep farm, Deplar Farm blends into the natural landscape and floor-to-ceiling windows that embrace the surrounding peaks.
+Their winter season, may be short on sunlight, but days are still packed with adventures, like whale watching in the fjords and fat biking groomed trails around the valley. .

 What they say